 Okay, obviously homeowners insurance protects your home.
 What we’re talking about is the dwelling or structure of the house itself.
-Your home insurance will protect against damage to your house that’s caused by covered losses such as fire, vandalism, lightning, and hail.
+Your home insurance will protect against damage to your house that’s caused by covered losses such as fire, lightning, and hail.
 We say covered losses because certain things are excluded from home insurance.
 For example, flooding is typically not covered, and neither are earthquakes.
 It’s important to read your policy carefully so you know what is and is not covered.

 Now, as far as how much property coverage you need, it’s a good idea to insure your home for its replacement cost, which is the cost of rebuilding your home from the ground up like you would have to do if it were destroyed by a fire.
 Those extra expenses associated with rebuilding can add up, so it’s important to have enough insurance to cover them.

 Your homeowners insurance may also include coverage for other structures, meaning detached structures like garages and sheds.
 However, you have to be aware of the limit of coverage for these things.

 This section of your home insurance covers the contents of your house – your furniture, electronics, clothing, and other personal property.
 The personal property chunk of your insurance can protect your belongings against losses like fire and theft, along with other covered losses.
 It can even cover your belongings if they’re not in your home – for example, if you have some possessions in your car and they get stolen.

 Save money on home insurance and get a quick home insurance quote.

 It’s a good idea to take a home inventory so that you know exactly how much homeowners insurance you need for your belongings.
 A home inventory is essentially a list of all of the belongings in your home.
 It can also help you if you ever have to file a claim because you’ll know exactly what to claim.